Psychology of the Strange

 These are stories about scarcity, shadows, and the strange ways the mind protects itself when the world feels uncertain.
 Season Two explores how culture, cognition, and fear intertwine… and why winter has always been the season of the supernatural.

-Season Three — The Psychology of Evil
+Season Four — The Psychology of Evil

 Season Three shifts into darker psychological territory, exploring the nature of evil—not as a supernatural entity, but as a deeply human phenomenon.
 This season will blend folklore, true crime, and psychological theory to examine why people commit horrific acts, how communities respond to violence, and what “evil” really means in the human mind.